Mrs Dale's Diary: Changes to the format

 On 26 February 1962, the serial was renamed The Dales.
 The linking narratives by Mrs Dale were dropped.
 The reason was that the BBC was conscious that the series was considered by the media to be twee and hopelessly old fashioned.
 The changes included a new theme tune composed by Ron Grainer, composer of the theme music for Doctor Who.
 "Dance in the Twilight" from Eric Coates' Springtime Suite also served as a signature tune for a time.

-In 1975, Matthews's biographer, Michael Thornton, wrote:
+Jessie Matthews' biographer, Michael Thornton, later wrote:

-On 19 February, 1963, a plump and embittered fifty-six-year-old character actress called Ellis Powell walked out of Broadcasting House for the last time.
+On 19th February, 1963, a plump and embittered fifty-six-year-old character actress called Ellis Powell walked out of Broadcasting House for the last time.
 She was not a star.
-In fact, she had earned less than £30 a week.
-But her voice was as well known in Britain as that of Queen Elizabeth II, for it was heard twice a day by seven million devoted listeners.
-Miss Powell was Britain's most sacrosanct fictional paragon, Mrs. Dale, in the radio serial Mrs. Dale's Diary.
-And now, after fifteen years in the role she had created, the BBC had summarily fired her partly because of her drinking habits, and partly because it was felt that the role, and also the entire programme, was in need of a facelift.
-Three months later, at the age of fifty-seven, she died.
-Her friends believed she never recovered from the shock and distress of her summary dismissal by the BBC.
-In the last weeks of her life she worked as a demonstrator at the Ideal Home Exhibition and as a cleaner in an hotel.
+In fact she had earned less than £30 a week.
+But her voice was as well-known in Britain as that of Queen Elizabeth II, for it was heard twice a day by seven million devoted listeners.Miss Powell was Britain's most sacrosanct fictional paragon, Mrs. Dale, in the radio serial 'The Dales'.
+And now, after fifteen years in the role she had created, the B.B.C. had summarily fired her – partly because of her drinking habits, and partly because it was felt that the role, and also the entire programme, was in need of a facelift.